Choice

 are about to be inserted into R

-Functional dependency can be enforced on relation using the keyword choice-domain
+Functional dependency is defined using the keyword choice-domain

 implicitly defines a functional dependency of D -> X \ D